Actipro/WPF-Controls/Documentation/topics/grids/propertygrid-features/getting-started.md

 The [PropertyGrid](xref:@ActiproUIRoot.Controls.Grids.PropertyGrid).[DataObject](xref:@ActiproUIRoot.Controls.Grids.PropertyGrid.DataObject) property allows for a single data object's properties to be displayed in the control.
 If multiple data objects need their common properties displayed, bind to the [DataObjects](xref:@ActiproUIRoot.Controls.Grids.PropertyGrid.DataObjects) property instead.

 > [!NOTE]
-> There are other ways to populate property items, such as explictly defining them, all of which are described in the [Data Models and Factories](data-models.md) topic.
+> There are other ways to populate property items, such as explicitly defining them, all of which are described in the [Data Models and Factories](data-models.md) topic.

 ## Read-Only Display